 Ninja Pirate Robot Zombie: He's a Luchador Gorilla.
 Examining him after the fight reveals a zipper on the back, indicating there is at least one more layer; and then consider that demons in this game typically disguise themselves as humans...

 Power-Up Food: He sometimes does a dance to summon a weak enemy, who in turn, gives him a banana and runs off.
 You can take the banana before he eats it for health.
 Naturally, this will annoy him.

 Took a Level in Badass: Challenges Gene again as one of the four trials before he can reach Angra's altar.
 He now has some new moves, which are more dangerous since you're now facing him in a smaller room, and a groovy new costume.

-"The rock duo from hell", supposedly they sold their souls to the demons in order to gain great musical talent.
-Seems to not have worked so well.
+"The rock duo from hell".
+Supposedly they sold their souls to the demons in order to gain great musical talent.
+Seems to not have worked so well in that sense, as they still suck as musicians.
+What these two got from the deal is being able to unleash powerful energy blasts from their instruments as they play.
 Ravel is the skinny guy who wields an electricity-shooting guitar.
 Debussy is the big guy who carries a drum set attached to his body, beatboxes, and sends shockwaves at Gene.
 They have another guitarist, but he's really just a skin swap of Ravel.Associated tropes:

-Bonus Boss: The second guitarist will only fight Gene is the player checks the bodies of Ravel and Debussy after defeating them.
+Bonus Boss: The second guitarist will only fight Gene if the player checks the bodies of Ravel and Debussy after defeating them.